Environment Invariant Linear Least Squares: Proofs for Non-asymptotic Results

-\begin{proof}[Proof of Theorem~\ref{thm:high-dim}] We prove the Theorem in a more general form that includes the tail probability $t$.
+\begin{proof}[Proof of Theorem~\ref{thm:high-dim}] We prove the Theorem in a more general form, including the tail probability $t$.
 Denote $\zeta = \log(ep/s^*) + t$.
-We first provide a detailed condition for different sample sizes presented in Condition \ref{cond6-n-req}, together with a detailed lower bound on the regularization parameter $\lambda$
+We first provide a detailed condition for different sample sizes presented in \cref{cond6-n-req}, together with a detailed lower bound on the regularization parameter $\lambda$